A/B Testing Your Way Into A Great Product Launch

 Test design elements

 Color, background, typography, and general design choices create the mood for conversion and you need to test to discover what works best for your audience.

 The design of your landing page shouldn’t get in the way of the primary call to action.
-For example:

 Tips for creating a great launch page design:

 - Test a clean page without a background.
 I think you’ll be surprised that it matters less than you think.

 - Use links sparingly.
 Anything that takes them off the form before they have completed it distracts from the goal.
 You probably have a great blog, an awesome Facebook Page, and a lot more information somewhere… but if I start clicking around I’m not going to come back to fill out the form.